gabriel-hahn/gerencesy/README.md

 In "project-defaults.yml" file, change the line "connection-url" with your database name:
 - connection-url: jdbc:postgresql://localhost:5432/(your database name).

+And set your username and password:
+- user-name: (user-name)
+- password: (password)

 In gerencesy folder, execute the follow command:
 - mvn install wildfly-swarm:run